adamharwayne/eventing/configure-broker-to-use-a-different-channel.md

 # Configure `Broker` to use a different `Channel`

-`Broker`'s compose multiple infrastructure pieces to provide a useful abstraction.
+`Broker` composes multiple infrastructure pieces to provide a useful abstraction.
-The most important infrastructure piece they use is `Channel`s.
+The most important infrastructure piece they use is `Channel`.
 The specific `Channel` implementation used will dictate many properties of the `Broker`, including:
 - Event durability.
 - Event delivery retries.